EU-flaggan och den svenska flaggan mot en blå himmel.

 Read more about the presidency on the government’s website External link.

-Chemicals-related issues to be dealt with during Sweden’s Presidency
+Chemicals-related issues dealt with during Sweden’s Presidency

 The CLP Regulation